 With custom widgets that display data from a service that is connected to Hub, users who don't have read access to the service won't see any data in the widget.
 The following factors determine whether users have access to the data that is displayed in a widget:

-- The user is a member of a group for which the service is visible.
-This collection of groups is stored in the Header visible groups setting for the connected service.
-For more information, see Service Settings.
+The user is a member of a group for which the service is visible.
+This collection of groups is stored in the Access setting for the connected service.
+For more information, see Settings.

-- The user is granted a role that includes the Read Service permission.
+The user is granted a role that includes the Read Service permission.
 This is a global permission that is included in the default System Admin role.
 If you or another administrator customize the permission scheme, this permission may added to other roles.
-For more information, see Hub Permissions.
+For more information, see Service-related Permissions.